-Continuation of ITA 101.
-Prerequisite: ITA 101 or placement.
-G. Lerner, C. Pomponio
+Continuation of ITA 110.
+Prerequisite: ITA 110 or placement.
+Offered every Spring.
+S. Lerner, Pomponio

 A continuation of the study of the Italian language, emphasizing speaking, listening, reading and writing.
 Combines comprehensive grammar review with more in-depth study of Italian culture, based on films, short stories, poems and songs.
-Prerequisite: ITA 102 or placement.
-A. Bertini-Jones
+Prerequisite: ITA 111 or placement.
+Offered every Fall.
+Bertini-Jones, Ciceri

 The continuation of ITA 201, this course further develops language skills with an increased emphasis on analytic thinking and writing, as well as oral communication.
 It completes the presentation of the principal grammatical structures begun in the previous semester while continuing the examination of Italian culture through literary texts, songs, and films.
 Prerequisite: ITA 201 or placement.
-G. Lerner
+Offered every Spring.
+Bertini-Jones

 An introduction to literary studies in Italian.
 Particular authors and themes will vary (Recently: the Italian detective novel, readings by Leonardo Sciascia and Carlo Lucarelli.)
 Complementary study of advanced Italian grammar.
 Prerequisite: ITA 202 or placement.
-S. Lerner
+Pomponio

 Introduction to Italian film history, with an emphasis on the relationship between cinema and society and culture.
 May include influential auteurs (Visconti, De Sica, Antonioni, Pasolini, Fellini) and movements (Neorealism, cinema politico), as well as popular forms (commedia all’italiana), genre films, experimental filmmaking, and documentary.
 Taught in Italian.
 Prerequisite: ITA 310.
 Same as TDF 366.
 G. Lerner

 Studies in classical Italian poetry and prose (authors have included Dante, Boccaccio, Manzoni, Collodi, Pirandello and D’Annunzio).
 Advanced spoken and written Italian, selected topics in grammar.
 Prerequisite: ITA 360.
-G. Lerner
+S. Lerner